softwaremill/sttp/docs/json.rst

 Note that in this example we are using the json4s-native backend, but you can use any other json4s backend.

-Using this module it is possible to set request bodies and read response bodies as case classes, using the implicitly available ``org.json4s.Formats`` (which defaults to ``org.json4s.DefaultFormats``), and by bringing an implicit ``Serialization`` into scope.
+Using this module it is possible to set request bodies and read response bodies as case classes, using the implicitly available ``org.json4s.Formats`` (which defaults to ``org.json4s.DefaultFormats``), and by bringing an implicit ``org.json4s.Serialization`` into scope.

 Usage example::